 Geometric Floating Tattoo

 When planning your compass tattoo, keep in mind that you can always play with shape.
-This ink heavily utilizes sharp lines, making the base design feel minimalistic and the dot detailing in the background almost seems to mimic constellations.
+This piece features lots of sharp lines, making the base design feel minimalistic, and the dot detailing in the background almost seems to mimic constellations.
 The shading around the edge of the compass arrows makes the tattoo feel like it's almost floating above the skin.